andriichyzh/node-shortlink/README.md

 ## What?

 Base58 allows you to represent a numeric value with fewer characters, useful for short URLs among other things.
-Flickr is one the biggest sites that makes use of it for short photo URLs.

-For example `6857269519` becomes `brXijP` when Base58 encoded, and hence the Flickr short URL is: `http://flic.kr/p/brXijP`
+For example `8515010570` becomes `dYrDZ5` when Base58 encoded, and hence the Flickr short URL is: `http://flic.kr/p/dYrDZ5`

 ## Installation